-Smithsonite is one of two zinc-containing minerals discovered by the British chemist and mineralogist James Smithson in 1803.
-Or, more precisely, Smithson discovered that a zinc-containing mineral known by the name calamine in the 18th century was in fact two separate minerals -- a zinc carbonate and a zinc silicate.
+Smithsonite is one of two zinc-containing minerals discovered by British chemist and mineralogist, James Smithson, in 1803.
+More precisely, Smithson discovered that a zinc-containing mineral known by the name calamine in the 18th century was in fact two separate minerals - zinc carbonate and zinc silicate.
 The zinc carbonate was named hemimorphite and the zinc silicate was named smithsonite in Smithson's honor.

 Smithsonite occurs as a secondary mineral in the weathering or oxidation zone of zinc-bearing ore deposits.
-It sometimes occurs as replacement bodies in carbonate rocks.
-It commonly occurs in association with hemimorphite, willemite, hydrozincite, cerussite, malachite, azurite, aurichalcite and anglesite.
+It also sometimes forms as replacement bodies in carbonate rocks.
+It is commonly found in association with willemite, hemimorphite, hydrozincite, cerussite, malachite, azurite, aurichalcite and anglesite.

 Smithsonite deposits are found in Australia, Mexico, Namibia, Italy, Greece, Spain and the USA (New Mexico).

 - Last Updated: October-01-2014